AutoJenny/blog/docs/DEVELOPMENT.md

 - Templates are stored in the database and managed through the development interface
 - Template selection is synchronized between dropdown and textarea elements
-- Settings (template, source field, model, temperature, tokens) are automatically saved on selection
+- Settings (template, model, temperature, tokens) are automatically saved on selection

 ### Content Generation